-In an emergency remove the flat tire.
-The independent suspension Of the Rubber torsion Axle allows four or six wheel units to be safely towed on three or five wheels for a short distance (100 miles maximum) and only at a low speed (30 MPH).
+In an emergency, remove the flat tire.
+The independent suspension of the rubber torsion axle allows four wheels units to be safely towed on three wheels for a short distance (100 miles maximum) and only at a low speed (30 MPH).